Time & Materials#

 The time that resources spent on projects can also be recorded on CTC cards.
 The use of CTC (complete time capture) differs from entering hours on a time journal in the following ways:

-• The system calculates a resource’s number of work hours from clock-in and clock-out times before allocating these hours to jobs.
+- The system calculates a resource’s number of work hours from clock-in and clock-out times before allocating these hours to projects.

-• Only one CTC card is available per day and employee.
-Hours can be allocated on this card more than once, whereas you need to create multiple lines in a job time journal to get the same result.
+- Only one CTC card is available per day and employee.
+Hours can be allocated on this card more than once, whereas you need to create multiple lines in a project time journal to get the same result.

 CTC Time Tracking—the main page for entering and viewing resource hours—combines unposted and posted cards in a single view.
 The Status field on the header indicates whether a card has or hasn’t been posted yet.
 The page also includes calendars with status colors to help pick the days you want to record time on.